avery-gfs/Computer-Science-3/log.md

   a single class period), or long (multiple days working on a problem set).
   Medium (one problem in class time) doesn't work as well, harder to time and worse engagement.
+- Class should be taught in Python.
+Java doesn't lend itself well to exploring algorithms, and Python now gives us the ability to work with static types.